 - Next Wave exclusive software allows you to map the surface of your material by taking an unlimited number of reference points.
 The program then uses these points to auto adjust the G-code to conform to the actual surface of your material.
 This eliminates problems caused by a warped or bowed work piece and allows you to maintain a constant cutting depth on projects that other machines would not be able to handle.

 - Virtual Zero Unlimited Colored touch screen pendant controller.
 Ready2Control, a computer control panel software.
 Includes the latest edition of Vectrics VCarve Pro design software - $699 Retail value.
 Vector Art 3D Sampler Pack. $99 retail value.
 X & Y homing capability.

 Is there any possibility of connecting my VFD spindle to the main control box of Shark HD520?

-Currently, you can't do that.
-But Next Wave is going to offer a new VFD digital control cable, which will be available around early to mid-2022.
-Using this cable, you can connect the VFD directly to the Control Box and enable auto on/off and auto RPM control of the spindle.
+Yes, around mid-2022, Next Wave offered a new VFD digital control cable, that enables you to connect the VFD directly to the Control Box and enable auto on/off and auto RPM control of the spindle.